 Michigan Court Holds Short-Term Rentals Not “Residential Use”

 Can you Foreclose on Just Unpaid Fines?
-How a Recent Decision from the Michigan Court of Appeals May Impact a Condominium Association’s Ability to Collect Unpaid Fines
+The Michigan Court of Appeals Renders a Decision

-In a unanimous but problematic decision issued on February 25, 2021 in Channel View East Condominium Association, Inc. v Ferguson (Docket No. 351888), a panel of the Michigan Court of Appeals held that a condominium association did not have authority to...
+In a unanimous but problematic decision issued on February 25, 2021 in Channel View East Condominium Association, Inc. v Ferguson (Docket No. 351888), a panel of the Michigan Court of Appeals held that a condominium association did not have authority to foreclose its...

 Do You Have a Responsibility Matrix And Is It Up To Date?